SymfonyCasts/netgen-layouts/sfcasts/shared-layouts.md

 you don't have to, add another twig block that renders `footer` and is *labeled* Footer.

 Cool!
-Hit "Publish Layout".
+Hit "Publish layout".
 Now we have *one* shared layout.
 Again, these are *not* meant to be mapped to pages: they're meant for us to *use* in other *real* layouts.

 Check it out: edit "Recipe List Layout".
 On the bottom left of the screen, hiding